Vaitae/Zomato-Clone/README.md

 - `assets/` : Contains all the images, icons, and other media assets used in the project.
 - `index.html`
 - `style.css`

+## Future Work
+- Implement media queries for full responsiveness
+- Enhance the UI with interactive elements
+- Add additional pages and features similar to Zomato